 Once you know where God is calling you and you’ve set some goals that align with that calling, make sure that your choices and decisions fall in line with your goals.
 Be aware of those things that might pull you off in the wrong direction.
 Have regular check-ins with your spouse to make sure you are continuing in His direction.

 A check-in can look different depending on how long-term your goals are.
 For Jess and I, we go out for coffee every three months specifically to look at our goals and pray and talk about how we’re progressing and where we could be more deliberate.
 Then, once a year, we update our big-picture goals to make sure they’re fresh.
 This is the right mix of check-ins for us–it keeps us aware of where we are, on the right path, and tuned in to what God is saying in our lives, but doesn’t feel overwhelming.

 As you start to think about life in a new way, remember, God doesn’t call us to be comfortable but to trust in Him and His ways.
 That’s often easier said than done.
 Especially when His ways call us out to leaps of faith with no safety net.
 Ultimately, it all boils down to one question: Are you trusting with everything you have?

-If you’re interested in more information on following God’s leading in your marriage and how to set goals based on that leading, join us in Radiant Marriage Academy, a 12-month course designed to help you set your marriage on a solid biblical foundation, to get started.
+If you’re interested in more information on following God’s leading in your marriage and how to set goals based on that leading, join us in Radiant Marriage Academy, a 16-lesson experience designed to help you set your marriage on a solid biblical foundation, to get started.